mervecoskunn/lotus-project/README.md

 ## Confirmation Email

 When the order is confirmed the user gets an confirmation e-mail to the registered e-mail.
+Incoming e-mails may end up in junk, it is necessary to check them.

 ![confirm email view](documentation/order-confirmation-mail.png)